 This year I will try planting seeds since I really want to know that I could survive eating from my own garden in case something unexpected happens to my family.
-If you have tried any non-hybrid or heirloom seeds please let me know.
+If you have tried any non-hybrid or heirloom seeds you rock!

 It’s been fun to garden and see these various plants grow in my own backyard.
 I just ordered 3 more Suncast grow boxes.
 Yes, I want more 48″ grow boxes!
 There is nothing better than fresh fruits and veggies from your own garden!